Digital Marketing Agency | SEO, Paid Social & PPC

 In the year 2022, Mini-LED finally entered the mainstream.
 In addition to TCL, you can find Mini-LED TVs manufactured by Samsung (marketed as “Neo QLED”), LG (which refers to these models as “QNED”), and Sony.
 The latter company asserts that the backlight control technology used in its Mini-LED TVs is superior to that of its competitors.

-You may also like All-New Toshiba 32-inch Smart HD 720p TV: Fire TV Edition
+You may also like: All-New Toshiba 32-inch Smart HD 720p TV: Fire TV Edition

 Which technology is better, QLED or OLED?

-Let’s compare QLED and OLED in the categories that matter the most when purchasing a TV, including brightness, contrast, viewing angles, and other notable performance considerations.
 Now that you know what all those letters stand for and what they mean in terms of display technology, let’s compare QLED and OLED in these categories.
 When it comes to spending a significant amount of money on a new television, each of these aspects is critical to consider.

 The levels of black and contrast

 The difference between the darkest part of an image and the brightest part is referred to as the image’s contrast.
 If a television is capable of displaying a truly black portion of the image’s dark portion, then it does not need to make the bright portions quite as bright in order to achieve satisfactory levels of contrast.
-Because of its capacity to display an absolutely black image whenever it is required to do so, organic light-emitting diode (OLED) technology is currently the unrivaled king of black levels.

-In comparison, QLED televisions are required to turn down the brightness of their LED backlights and block any remaining light, which is a task that is notoriously difficult to execute flawlessly.
 Because light leaks from an area that is supposed to be dark onto another part of the screen that is supposed to be bright, this can result in a phenomenon known as “light bleed.”

 But can you tell the difference?
 Definitely.
 If you are watching an intense action movie and two characters are running through a parking lot at night, for example, you may notice a slight glow on parts of the scene that are supposed to be pitch black.
-You may also notice this glow in the letterbox bars at the top and bottom of the screen when you are watching a movie that uses an aspect ratio that is wider than 16:9.

 As was mentioned earlier, one strategy that manufacturers of QLED TVs are employing in an effort to find a solution to this problem is the use of Mini-LED backlights.
 Although it shows great promise, we are not yet prepared to call it a competitor to OLED technology when you rate QLED vs. OLED.